ben854719/ben854719.github.io/README.md

 - Helped to  create a welcoming environment for attendees and supported community     engagement.

-## Video Content by Ben Nguyen on YouTube (Cybersecurity and AI - Coming Soon):
+## Video Content by Ben Nguyen on YouTube (Cybersecurity, AI, and Software - Coming Soon):